 The frame is extremely rugged and all replacement parts are readily available and inexpensive.

 The DJI F450 Flamewheel is an excellent larger alternative to the F330¶

-- I have, in fact, converted my personal F330 to use the PX4 flight controller with great success.
+I have, in fact, converted my personal F330 to use the PX4 autopilot with great success.